nanojsx/nano/README.md

 ### \<Visible />

 This children of Visible will only be rendered and added to the dom, if they are visible.
 This is useful, for example, for a comment section.
+The root elements of Visible needs to be DOM elements.
 (Does not work to lazy load images)

 ```tsx
 // some lazy rendered section